afsanab/afsanab/README.md

 # 🚀 Afsana Bhuiyan

 ## 👋 About Me
  Hi, I'm Afsana!
-I’m a software engineer with a strong focus on data analytics, leveraging Python, SQL, and visualization to explore data, identify patterns, and create tools that make information easier to understand and use.
-My experience spans from developing interactive web applications to producing clear, meaningful analyses.
-I’m motivated by curiosity, problem-solving, and the challenge of finding practical solutions.
-Outside of work, I enjoy reading, hiking, and trying new cafes.
+I’m a software engineer with a strong focus on full-stack development and data analytics.
+I build interactive web applications using React, Node.js, and Flask, and leverage Python, SQL, and data visualization to uncover patterns and create tools that make information intuitive and actionable.
+My experience spans both frontend and backend development—designing user-facing interfaces, building APIs, and integrating analytics that turn data into insight.
+I’m driven by curiosity, problem-solving, and the challenge of creating practical, meaningful solutions.
+Outside of work, I enjoy reading, hiking, and exploring new cafes.
 ## 🛠 Tech Stack

 [![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)]()